Yaeltex/Kilomux-shield/README.md

-# KiloMux Shield
+# Kilomux Shield
-This is the KiloMux Arduino Shield repository, developed by Yaeltex in collaboration with Jorge Crowe from El Laboratorio del Juguete, both located in Buenos Aires, Argentina.
+This is the Kilomux Arduino Shield repository, developed by Yaeltex in collaboration with Jorge Crowe from El Laboratorio del Juguete, both located in Buenos Aires, Argentina.

-KiloMux is an Arduino UNO shield which expands the number of inputs and outputs using multiplexers and 74HC595 ICs and allows MIDI communication via USB or hardware.
+Kilomux is an Arduino UNO shield which expands the number of inputs and outputs using multiplexers and 74HC595 ICs and allows MIDI communication via USB or hardware.

 It has 16 digital outputs (without PWM for the moment) and 32 analog/digital inputs, which can be used independently with the provided functions.
 The shield has also 4 free digital pins (2, 3, 12 and 13 in v1, and 10, 11, 12 and 13 in v2), intended to connect an ultrasonic sensor, a button and an LED for its activation.